Note: This article was first published October 12th, 2014 and has been updated.

 You think, “This is too good to be true!”
 AND you are in so much pain that you pull out your credit card.

-I want to be very clear.
+I want to be clear.
 I am not saying self-help tools and coaching programs don’t work.
-I am not saying that all self-help marketers are hucksters and cheats.
+Nor am I saying that all self-help marketers are hucksters and cheats.

 I know lots of them.
-There are so many in the world who are creating amazing products, running amazing programs, and are making a real difference in their clients’ lives.
+There are so many in the world who are creating amazing products, running transformational programs, and are making a real difference in their clients’ lives.

 At this moment I am more concerned about the hard drives full of digital products that are collecting digital dust.